UWCHR/ice-air/write/output/ice-air-report.md

-The ARTS dataset contains 1.73 million records of passengers on nearly 15 thousand ICE Air Operations missions during the period from October 1, 2010 to December 5, 2018, including full data for U.S. Federal Government Fiscal Years 2011 through 2018.
+The ARTS dataset contains 1.73 million records of passengers on nearly 15,000 ICE Air Operations missions during the period from October 1, 2010 to December 5, 2018, including full data for U.S. Federal Government Fiscal Years 2011 through 2018.

 The ARTS database assigns each passenger a unique ID for each mission.
 Because this ID is simply a sequential numeric ID, and the dataset does not include other unique identifiers such as passenger name or A-number, it is not inherently possible to determine the number of individuals represented in the dataset; nor is it possible to track individuals who may have experienced multiple flights.
-Close inspection of the data does permit identification of possible repeat passengers based on combinations of characteristics, such as age, country of citizenship, etc. However, given the number of records contained in the dataset, and notable inconsistencies in data entry, such a de-duplication process at scale would be prohibitive, if at all feasible.
+Close inspection of the data does permit identification of possible repeat passengers based on combinations of characteristics, such as age, country of citizenship, etc. However, given the number of records contained in the dataset, and notable inconsistencies in data entry, such a de-duplication process at scale would be prohibitive, if feasible.

 ICE Air "missions" are identified by a unique ID value.
 Each mission can include multiple combinations of pickup and drop-off locations.
 These values encode the pickup and drop-off location for each passenger on the mission, not the flight itinerary of the mission.
 Therefore, while each mission may include multiple flight segments, the ARTS database does not represent the total number of flights operated by ICE Air during the period covered.